 Attorney Lawrence Speiser (on the right) with his client book store owner and activist Lawrence Ferlinghetti on June 11, 1957.
-Speiser later became the Washington director for the ACLU and represented many people who were called to testify before the House Un-American Activities Committee for alleged ties to the Communist Party.
-(Photo credit: San Francisco History Center, San Francisco Public Library, used with permission.)
+Speiser later became the Washington director for the ACLU.
+He may be the only person who has successfully represented himself before the Supreme Court in a First Amendment case.
+(Photo via San Francisco History Center, San Francisco Public Library, used with permission)

 Lawrence Speiser (1923–1991) may be the only person who has successfully represented himself before the Supreme Court in a First Amendment case.

 Speiser argued, won his own First Amendment case before Supreme Court